North Eastern Railway War Memorial: History

 The North Eastern Railway War Memorial was finally constructed once the ancient Monuments Board approved Lutyens' modified design; it was unveiled by Field Marshal Herbert Plumer, 1st Baron Plumer (later 1st Viscount Plumer) at a ceremony on 14 June 1924, and dedicated by the Archbishop of York Cosmo Gordon Lang.
 A crowd of five to six thousand people gathered for the ceremony, among them multiple civic officials and officers of the LNER and former NER, including Sir Ralph Wedgwood, chief officer of the LNER; the Sheriff of York; and the lord mayors of Bradford, Hull, and York.
 Sentries from the Durham Light Infantry stood at the four corners of the Stone of Remembrance.
 Among those to give speeches was Edward Grey, 1st Viscount Grey of Fallodon, a member of the NER's board and the former foreign secretary famous for his remark "the lamps are going out".
 Grey spoke of the losses caused by the war: "the old North Eastern board and its general manager numbered some twenty persons.
 Out of those twenty, four lost sons in the war; three lost only sons.
 There is no reason to suppose that proportion is exceptional".
 At the conclusion of the service, the "Last Post" was sounded and the crowd observed two minutes' silence.
 The city's war memorial was unveiled a year later.

 The inscriptions, particularly the names of those killed, suffered from exposure to the elements.
 Restoration work, including re-carving, was carried out in the 1980s, funded by donations from the British Railways Engineers Ex-Servicemen's Association match-funded by British Rail.
 Erosion continued in the years following and in lieu of re-carving them and causing further damage to the memorial, the names were recorded in a book which is held by the National Railway Museum.

 The memorial was designated a grade II* listed building (a status which offers statutory protection from demolition or modification, defined as "particularly important buildings of more than special interest" and applied to about 5.5% of listed buildings) on 10 September 1970.
 In November 2015, as part of commemorations for the centenary of the First World War, Lutyens' war memorials were recognised as a national collection and all 44 of his free-standing memorials in England were listed or had their listing status reviewed and their National Heritage List for England entries updated and expanded.
 As part of this process, the York City memorial was upgraded to grade II* to match the NER's memorial.

+In October 2024, to mark the memorial's centenary, Network Rail (NR) commissioned an extensive cleaning of the structure.
+Contractors used low-pressure, high temperature steam jets to clean the stonework without further damaging the inscriptions.
+NR was reported to have been looking at the feasibility of fresh carving, while acknowledging that it was "notoriously hard to re-carve into already degraded Portland stone".